Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Methods

 \subsection{Numerical calculations}

-Here we employ the density matrix renormalization group (DMRG) \cite{White1992} method to study the ground state properties of the $t$-$t'$ Hubbard model as defined in Eq.(\ref{Eq:Ham}).
-We consider the square lattice with open boundary conditions in both directions specified by the basis vectors $\hat{x}=(1,0)$ and $\hat{y}=(0,1)$.
+We employed the \gls*{DMRG} \cite{White1992} method to study the ground state properties of the $t$-$t'$ Hubbard model as defined in Eq.(\ref{Eq:Ham}).
+We considered the square lattice with open boundary conditions in both directions specified by the basis vectors $\hat{x}=(1,0)$ and $\hat{y}=(0,1)$.
 The total number of sites is $N=16\times 8$, where $L_x=16$ and $L_y=8$ are the number of sites in $\hat{x}$ and $\hat{y}$ directions, respectively.
 The doped hole concentration is defined as $\delta=(N-N_e)/N$ with $N_e$ the number of electrons.
-We perform around 60 sweeps in the current DMRG simulation and keep up to $m=25000$ number of states with a typical truncation error $\epsilon\approx 2\times 10^{-5}$.
+Additional calculations were performed with smaller sample sizes ($N=12\times 8$ and $N=8\times 8$) at the same hole concentration.
+We performed around 60 sweeps in the current \gls*{DMRG} simulation and kept up to $m=25000$ number of states with a typical truncation error $\epsilon\approx 2\times 10^{-5}$.